protonemedia/laravel-splade-docs/table-exports.md

     ->column('amount', NumberFormat::FORMAT_CURRENCY_EUR_SIMPLE);
 ```

-Lastly, with the `exportStyling` method, you may style the column with an array, or a callable:
+Lastly, with the `exportStyling` method, you may style the column with an array or a callable:

 ```php
 use PhpOffice\PhpSpreadsheet\Style\Style;